bem/bem-components/common.blocks/radio-group/radio-group.en.md

 #### `disabled` modifier

-Available value: `true`.
+Acceptable value: `true`.

 Use cases: `BEMJSON`, `JS`.

-The modifier provides inactive state to the block.
-Disabled block is visible but not available for user actions.
+The modifier makes the block inactive.
+The disabled block is visible but not available for user actions.

 The modifier could be applied to:

-* A radio-group:
+* The radio-group:

 ```js
 {